techworldwithmurali/devops-zero-to-hero/README.md

    - **Purpose:** Creates a mount point and/or assigns a volume to the container.
    - **Usage:**
      ```dockerfile
-     VOLUME /data
+     VOLUME /opt
-     VOLUME /appdata:/appdata
+     VOLUME /opt:/usr/local/tomcat
      ```
    - **Explanation:**
-     - The first form (`VOLUME /data`) creates a mount point with the specified path.
+     - The first form (`VOLUME /opt`) creates a mount point with the specified path.
-     - The second form (`VOLUME /appdata:/appdata`) mounts a host directory (`/appdata` on the host) into the container.
+     - The second form (`VOLUME /opt:/usr/local/tomcat`) mounts a host directory (`/opt` on the host) into the container.

 11. **WORKDIR:**
    - **Purpose:** Sets the working directory for any `RUN`, `CMD`, `ENTRYPOINT`, `COPY`, and `ADD` instructions.
    - **Usage:**
      ```dockerfile
-     WORKDIR /app/
-     WORKDIR /java_dst/
+     WORKDIR /usr/local/tomcat
      ```
    - **Explanation:**
      - Specifies the directory path within the Docker container where subsequent commands are executed.